ach38075/im-feeling-hungry/backend/README.md

 If you wanna delete the image, run `docker rmi cs4050-backend`

-The container will map 8080 port to your host machine, then you can play around http routes using [Postman](https://www.postman.com/).
+The container will map 8080 port to your host machine, then you can play around available http APIs using [Postman](https://www.postman.com/).
 Import `cs4050-http.postman_collection.json` in your postman to have all collections of http APIs loaded.

 ## Project structure: